tblaase/Net_Practice/README.md

   Level 8 now will be a little tricky because you really need to be aware of overlapping networks.

-  First thing we can solve is the connection of R13 and R21.<br>
+  The first thing we can solve is the connection between R13 and R21.<br>
   The routing table of R2 gives you the fixed IP of R13 as `141.195.172.62` and as this network only consists of 2 needed IP-addresses we can set the mask of R13 and R21 to `255.255.255.252` in order to make things easier with overlapping IP-addresses.<br>
   Then this will result in `141.195.172.61` as the address of R21.<br>